Y Wladfa: Later development

 Immigration to the area after 1914 was mainly from Italy and other southern European countries.
 Welsh became a minority language.
-The creation of a co-operative, the Cwmni Masnachol Camwy (Compañía Mercantil de Chubut), was important.
+The creation in 1885 of a co-operative, the Cwmni Masnachol Camwy (Compañía Mercantil de Chubut), was important.
 The Society traded on the settlers' behalf in Buenos Aires and acted as a bank with 14 branches.
 The cooperative society collapsed in the Great Depression of the 1930s.
 The construction of a dam on the Rio Chubut 120 km west of Trelew, inaugurated on 19 April 1963, removed the risk of flooding in the Lower Chubut Valley.

-The Welsh have left their mark on the landscape, with windmills and chapels across the province, including the distinctive wood and corrugated zinc Capel Salem and Trelew's Salon San David.
+The Welsh have left their mark on the landscape, with windmills and chapels across the province, including the distinctive wood and corrugated zinc Capel Salem in the Gaiman area and Trelew's Salon San David.
 Many settlements along the valley bear Welsh names.